hackerb9/Tandy-Terminfo/README.md

 This will hopefully eventually be added to the official TERMINFO databases used by BSD and GNU/Linux systems, but it'd be good to find out all the undocumented features before doing that.
-(See below).
+(See Questions and TODO below).

 ## Implementation Notes